Prison (1987 film): Production

+Producer Irwin Yablans came up with the initial concept for Prison while C. Courtney Joyner wrote the actual script.
+Yablans stated he approached the concept similarly to Halloween where like Halloween, the most horrific night of the year, had never been used for a horror film, prisons as the world's most horrific institutions had that same untapped potential.
+Renny Harlin was hired early in the development process to direct as Yablans likes to work with young talent before they become too expensive or resistant to management.
+Harlin signed on even though he didn't like the script, but did like the underlying concept of setting a horror film in a prison.
+Stylistically, Harlin wanted to approach the film similarly to a film noir with an engaging story and characters as he felt modern horror films were too focused on elaborate effects sequences first which then justify a story around them.

 The film was shot on location at the former Wyoming State Penitentiary now known as the Wyoming Frontier Prison in Rawlins, Wyoming.
-The facility had been vacant since its closure in 1981 after the construction of a new State Penitentiary, and was made freely available for film production after producer Irwin Yablans approached the State during a search for abandoned prison facilities as the setting for a prison horror movie.
+The facility had been vacant since its closure in 1981 after the construction of a new State Penitentiary, and was made freely available for film production after Yablans approached the State during a search for abandoned prison facilities as the setting for a prison horror movie.

 Because the facility was slated for demolition, little regard was given for its preservation, and the production crew was offered free license to make permanent, oftentimes destructive modifications as necessary.
 This included drilling a large passage through the prison's reinforced concrete perimeter wall, which was mocked up as a vehicle gate for the film.

-A majority of the extras portraying prisoners were real-life inmates of the Wyoming State Penitentiary, including former stuntman Stephen E. Little, who was serving a sentence of manslaughter at the time.
-His SAG membership dues were paid and current, and he was cast in a speaking role as "Rhino."

 The execution chamber shown in the film is the Penitentiary's original gas chamber, which replaced hanging after 1936 as the legal method of execution for condemned criminals in the State.
 The chamber was never used for electrocutions in reality.

+A majority of the extras portraying prisoners were real-life inmates of the Wyoming State Penitentiary, including former stuntman Stephen E. Little, who was serving a sentence of manslaughter at the time.
+His SAG membership dues were paid and current, and he was cast in a speaking role as Rhino Reynolds.